bilva-sanaba/Functional-Group-Analyzer/README.md

 # Library Functional Group Analyzer

-Python project, which uses pybel, and provides additional tools for pybel.
-Intended to be expanded with other scripts useful to chemoinformatics.
+This is a python project, which uses pybel, in order to provide additional tools for pybel.
+It was intended to be expanded with scripts useful to chemoinformatics.
 <br>
-Currently it has a module designed to better read and write libraries.
+Currently it serves one major function.
+Analyzing a library of molecules for functional group trends.
 <br>
-As well as a module for analyzing libraries by functional groups using SMARTS.
+For this, there is a module that can be added to PYTHONPATH in order to work in shell.
-There also exist scripts in order to analyze library functional groups.
+Additionally, there exists a script for analyzing a library show below:

 pybel\_analyze\_library_smarts.py is a standalone script which can be downloaded and run with Python 2.7 and pybel.
 It generates spreadsheets counting the occurences of various functional groups for each molecule in a library when used appropriately.